kashish-10/ATULYA_OPENCV/README.md

 A function named findAruco was then created to find the ids of the arucos.

 Another function named aruco_Coords was then created to find the co-ordinates of the corners of the four aruco markers.

+Another function named color was created to find the color of the different squares.

 The inclination angle of the arucos was then determined using the coordinates obtained above.